AmirUCR/R-Shell/README.md

 The executable can be any program that is located at one of the PATH environment variable locations.
 Moreover, the [argumentList] is simply a list of zero or more arguments separated by spaces.

 The design pattern we use for this program is the **Composite Pattern**.
+This is because a base class exists from which two other classes inherit from.
+Furthermore, each Connector object can contain other Connectors, or other Exectuables.
+The Connector abstract class is out composite, while the Executable is the leaf.

+# How it Works
 The user input is taken by the Parser and each word is tokenized and stored in a vector.
 All strings before a connector is transformed into an Exectuable object.
 This Exectuable is then pushed onto a stack.
 If there are >= 2 Commands on the stack, we take the last connector, and assign to it a left and a right Command child (this child can be another Connector, or an Exectuable).
 From there, each connector will make a call to the execute function of its lhs and rhs children and, depending on the success or failure of these children, the connector will make its own execute function return true or false.
 Each Executable object uses execvp, syscall forks, and waitpid to carry out its job.

 # Diagram
 ![UML Diagram for RShell](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/blob/master/images/UMLDiagram.png)